-The search rankings of your video can be significantly improved by include your target keyword in the title of the video.
-However, there is no need that you utilize the exact match term.
+The search rankings of your video can be significantly improved by including your target keyword in the title of the video.
+However, there is no need for you to utilize the exact match term.

 Instead, you should choose an attention-grabbing title that in some way incorporates your keyword.

 The length of titles on YouTube should be at least 70 characters long.
 Therefore, in addition to ensuring that your keyword is included in the title, you need also ensure that the title is appealing and that it piques the reader's attention.

 There is no causal connection between the utilization of keywords in the video description and search engine rankings.
 Instead, you should make it your mission in the description of your video to get them to click on it.